schultjw/03_Queue_Lab/README.md

 #### 4. In Java you might write "class ArrayQueue extends Queue" ... how do you write the same thing in C++?

+class ArrayQueue : public Queue <T>

 #### 5. What is the purpose of "templates" in C++?

+Templates allow us to make code that can function with multiple different types of objects and data types; e.g. int, char, string, foo, bar.
+It gives us greater flexibility by allowing us to create the code without declaring what type of data that code will use.

 #### 6. What would the syntax be for dynamically allocating an array of 10 ints, in C++?

+int* intArray = new int[10];

 #### 7. What is the purpose of a class destructor in C++?
 Why don't you need them in Java?